The Dean of Students

 The demands of law school can place stress on individuals, relationships, and work and academic performance.

-Counseling Services is designed to provide short term counseling.
-If longer-term services are required, your MHSL counselor will refer you to providers in the community for ongoing care.
+Counseling Services is designed to provide short-term counseling.
+If longer-term services are required, your Mitchel Hamline counselor will refer you to providers in the community for ongoing care.

 Counseling Services can also provide assessments and referrals when appropriate.
 Discussions are confidential and can be reflective of personal concerns as well as those of an academic nature.
 Students use Counseling Services for normal life concerns as well as feeling of crisis.
 The therapists are experienced and licensed professionals, not otherwise connected with Mitchell Hamline School of Law.

 For students outside of Minnesota: different states may have different laws regarding tele-counseling across state boundaries.
 When you speak to your counselor, please inform them where you are located so such laws can be confirmed.
+Please see our Out-of-State webpage to see which counselor you should choose for support.
 If your state does not permit out-of-state tele-counseling, your counselor can discuss options for referrals.

 -